-When will Google Pixel 6 launch?
+When will Google Pixel 6 and Pixel 6 Pro launch?

 Dropping XL for the Pro

-Google has historically introduced two devices in its flagship lineup – a vanilla variant and a moniker with an XL tag.
-However, we could see the naming convention changing in 2021 as the company is rumored to be working on a Google Pixel 6 Pro.
-The ‘Pro’ moniker is pretty common in the Android smartphone space since several flagships have a Pro variant including the ones from OnePlus, OPPO, and more.
+Google will now use the ‘Pro’ moniker for the bigger Pixel this time around.
+It will certainly feature more 'Pro' specs and not just a bigger screen.
+It is pretty common in the Android smartphone space since several flagships have a Pro variant including the ones from OnePlus, OPPO, and more.
+It will also be reflected in their price tags, reportedly.
 According to the rumors, the upcoming Pixel phones are codenamed raven and oriole.

 Google has found itself leading the Android side of phone cameras with its Pixel lineup over the past few years.
 The cameras found in the Pixel series of phones are one of the best in the market.
 We expect the same level of performance from the Pixel 6 lineup.

 The Google Pixel 6 could sport a dual rear camera setup.
 On the other hand, the Pixel 6 Pro is tipped to pack a triple rear camera setup, including a wide-angle shooter and telephoto camera that will support 4X optical zoom.
 According to the marketing material that leaked last week, the new cameras will now let in 150% more light.
 The selfie shooter is said to have support for 4K video recording on both phones.
 For the unaware, Pixel 5’s front camera only supports 1080p video recording at 30fps.